george24601/notes/mgmt/build_team.md

 Focusing on people is arguably the highest leverage activity to spend time on as CEO, since great people build great products, which leads to great profits (in that order)

-For example, who to hire, promote, pay more, etc. This should be done by a group of peers or a committee (this is a form of Ray Dalio’s believability weighted decision making).

 It’s ok, and even desirable to have products with some overlap.
 Each pushes the other to be better with friendly competition

 It’s easier to hire 90th percentile performers who start doing great work right away, than to train average performers into 90th percentile performers

-It’s better to occasionally miss out on a great hire than to make a bad hire.
-Weight the decision making process to avoid false positives, not false negatives.
-For example, give veto rights to multiple people: the hiring manager, bar raiser, founder, etc.

 People refer friends because it’s a great place to work, not (primarily) for the referral bonus.

 Be more like an all-star team than a family.
 All star teams pay to recruit the best players.
 Players who don’t contribute or work as a team get cut.

-People use judgements made in the first 10 seconds of an interview to form an assessment.
-These aren’t predictive of outcomes.

-Interview based on sample work and structured interview questions Create pre-defined interview questions that all candidates get asked, then score answers on a consistent rubric. e.g. Tell me about a time when you [outcome that is needed for this role].

-Find and develop your best interviewers
-Since the interview skillset is not equal, ask the best interviewers to make this a bigger part of their job.

-Have at least two interviewers assess each value or key competency Interviewers should be taking notes and filling out scorecards during every interview.

 People Ops should communicate in detail how decisions are made on hiring, promotions, comp, terminations, etc, but not reveal the details of any individual’s situation to respect their privacy.